epicchainlabs/epicchain-graphical-wizard/docs/debug-config-reference.md

 <!-- markdownlint-enable -->
-# Neo N3 Smart Contract Debugger launch.config Reference
+# EpicChain Graphical Wizard launch.config Reference

-> Note, this document is for Neo N3 smart contract launch configurations (i.e. .NEF files).
+> Note, this document is for EpicChain smart contract launch configurations (i.e. .NEF files).
-> For information about Neo Legacy smart contract launch configurations, please see
+> For information about EpicChain Legacy smart contract launch configurations, please see
 > [this document](debug-legacy-config-reference.md).

-The Neo Smart Contract Debugger enables fine grained execution control via custom configuration settings in [launch.json](https://code.visualstudio.com/Docs/editor/debugging#_launch-configurations).
+The EpicChain Graphical Wizard enables fine grained execution control via custom configuration settings in [launch.json](https://code.visualstudio.com/Docs/editor/debugging#_launch-configurations).
 This document provides information on these settings.

-> Remember, the Neo Smart Contract Debugger is in preview.
+> Remember, the EpicChain Graphical Wizard is in preview.
 You will find bugs
 > and/or missing functionality as you use it.
 Please let us know of any issues
-> you find or enhancements you would like to see via our [GitHub repo](https://github.com/neo-project/neo-debugger).
+> you find or enhancements you would like to see via our [GitHub repo](https://github.com/epicchainlabs/epicchain-graphical-wizard).

 ## program